 Design and Analysis of Compact Ultra-Wideband MIMO Antenna Array

-This example shows the design and analysis of a compact ultra-wideband (UWB) Multiple-Input Multiple-Output (MIMO) antenna array as referred in [1].
-The American Federal Communications Commission (FCC) allowed commercial use in the 3.1 GHz to 10.6 GHz frequency range from the year 2002.
-Since then, there has been a significant amount of research done to develop antenna technology for this ultra-wide frequency range.
-The main challenge in designing a UWB antenna with such wide bandwidth is the multipath fading.
-A popular solution to overcome this fading effect is to use the MIMO antenna array technology which also increases the channel capacity of UWB systems.
+This example shows how to design and analyze a compact ultra-wideband (UWB) multiple-input multiple-output (MIMO) antenna array presented in [1].
+The American Federal Communications Commission (FCC) allowed commercial use in the 3.1 GHz to 10.6 GHz frequency range starting from 2002.
+Since then, researchers have worked to develop antenna technology for this ultra wide frequency range.
+The main challenge in designing a UWB antenna with such a wide bandwidth is the multipath fading.
+A popular solution to overcome this fading effect is to use MIMO antenna array technology, which also increases the channel capacity of UWB systems.

-The MIMO array consists of two orthogonally placed planar monopole antennas lying in the horizontal plane.
+The MIMO array consists of two orthogonal planar monopole antennas lying in the horizontal plane.
 The size of the upper conductor of each monopole antenna is 10 mm by 16 mm.
-The dimension of the conductor backed dielectric substrate is 40 mm by 26 mm.
-The square radiator of the first monopole is at an offset of (7 mm, 14 mm, 0 mm) from one of the corners of the substrate.
-The second monopole's radiator is at an offset of (14 mm, 9 mm, 0 mm) from the diagonally opposite corner of the substrate.
+The size of the conductor-backed dielectric substrate is 40 mm by 26 mm.
+The square radiator of the first monopole is offset by 7 mm, 14 mm, and 0 mm in the x-, y-, and z-directions, respectively, from one of the corners of the substrate.
+The second monopole radiator is offset by 14 mm, 9 mm, and 0 mm in the x-, y-, and z-directions, respectively, from the diagonally opposite corner of the substrate.

 Create and Visualize Upper Layer